Early Years Foundation Stage (EYFS)

 Our bespoke curriculum is designed with your child at the heart of it and learning through play is the core of what we do.
-Through our continued cycle of planning, teaching and assessment, we ensure that all children’s needs are met and that your child is prepared for future learning with a life-long attitude to always “being the best you can be”.
+Through our continued cycle of planning, teaching and assessment, we ensure that children’s needs are met and that your child is prepared for future learning with a life-long attitude to always “being the best you can be”.

 Your child will become a creative thinker and a risk-taker.
 They will work and play cooperatively, sharing and taking turns, listen attentively and express their thoughts and ideas knowing that they are being listened to.
 Be able to solve problems and have a positive ‘can do’ attitude with a strong sense of resilience and regulate their own emotions and show sensitivity towards other children’s feelings.